-None of these things are problematic and are an essential part of treating the whole person medicinally.
+None of these things are problematic and essential for treating the whole person.
 Based on some recent discussions I've had, I felt it was important to distinguish between treating illness with food and treating disease with medicine.
-They are not the same.
 Yes, they work together, but you can't follow the most stringent, nutrient-packed diet and expect to be cured of aggressive, debilitating, or genetic disease.
 Unfortunately, many are trying while forgoing conventional treatment, and the results can be catastrophic.